tband/linux-employ/README.md

 The ethernet device on a laptop is normally not used unless you plug in a cable.
 More likely you use a wireless interface.
 The script uses your ethernet port for the wired network.
 Connect the ethernet port to a switch with sufficient ports and connect the client computers to this switch.
 Finally network boot the clients and you should be greeted by the PXE boot menu.
 ## iPXE Boot menu
 This script is prepared for a Live ISO of Mint (which is supplied with the -i argument).
 It can be downloaded from https://sourceforge.net/projects/linux-iso/files/ <br/>
 You can also download from https://www.linuxmint.com/download.php but in that case the OEM install will not contain preseeded answers to the installer questions.
+The --rw option makes the ISO writable by first unpacking it and then adding all preseed data.
+The result is similar to using the ISO from sourceforge.net/projects/linux-iso/files, expect that this version has already received a recent package update.
+The vanilla Mint images have slightly outdated packages that will be updated when the user boots the first time (at home).
 After installation you can customize the boot menu at /var/www/html/menu to add you own boot options.
 <img width="716" height="395" alt="image" src="https://github.com/user-attachments/assets/a6e7441b-237c-4adb-91e2-2eb7c7fe14ca" />